Murals in Downtown Mount Vernon

 The Landmarks Foundation is excited to bring the following murals to downtown Mount Vernon!

-Completed in the fall of 2016, this mural celebrates the history of theater from outdoor Greek theater to the dazzling lights of Broadway.
+Completed in the fall of 2016 by Mount Vernon Nazarene art professor, John Donnelly, this mural celebrates the history of theater from outdoor Greek theater to the dazzling lights of Broadway.
 This mural also celebrates Knox County's rich history of performance with a theater similar to Mount Vernon's Woodward Opera House (center).
 It is also painted on side of local theater troupe MTV Arts' newly remodeled practice and storage facility on East Ohio Avenue.
-Mount Vernon Nazarene art professor John Donnelly painted downtown's latest mural.

 Completed by former Knox County resident David Stowell in 2014, downtown's first mural is easy to miss as it blends in with the second floors of businesses on South Main Street.
 It is meant to recreate the storefront as it looked in 1910.
 The best place to this mural is stand in front of the Alcove Restaurant and look up across the street.